kobotoolbox/docs/source/overview_of_creating_a_project.md

 <strong>Description (optional)</strong>: A descriptive paragraph to make it easy to identify your project<br />
 <strong>Sector (optional)</strong>: The sector in which the data collection project is being deployed<br />
 <strong>Country (optional)</strong>: The country where the data collection project will be deployed <br /><br />
-You can check the last option to anonymously share the sector and country information with KoboToolbox.
-The data is used to help improve the KoboToolbox platform.
+You can check the last option to anonymously share the sector and country information with <strong>KoboToolbox</strong>.
+The data is used to help improve the <strong>KoboToolbox</strong> platform.
 </p>

 ## Adding questions